-Remember to never leave your drinks unattained in bars or clubs, as it can be spiked.
-If a cute guy asks to buy you a drink in a pub or bar, go with him to the bar to order to make sure that he is nit tempering with your drink.
+Remember to never leave your drink unattended in bars or clubs, as it can be spiked.
+If a cute guy asks to buy you a drink in a pub or bar, go with him to the bar to make sure that he is not tampering with your drink.

 When you travel alone in London, you have the exciting job of choosing where to stay in this beautiful city.
 Here are a few of the best places to stay for London solo travel.

-Canary Wharf is a business district and one of the main financial hub in London.
-During the day its filled with bank and officers worker, at night Canary Wharf is quiet, but very safe.
+Canary Wharf is a business district and one of the main financial hubs in London.
+During the day it’s filled with bank and office workers, and at night Canary Wharf is quiet, but very safe.
 You’re more likely to be robbed by the banks in Canary Wharf than by anyone else :).

-The promenade by the river by the pier, near the ferry docks has a few nice restaurants, upscale bars and cool watering holes with a fair amount of buzz, during happy hour and its a gorgeous walk in the evenings.
-That’s why I think this area safe and great for solo travellers.
+The promenade by the river by the pier, near the ferry docks, has a few nice restaurants, upscale bars and cool watering holes.
+There’s a fair amount of buzz during happy hour, and it’s a gorgeous walk in the evenings.
+That’s why I think this area is safe and great for solo travellers.